defiant00/dnd/README.md

   * Raised by a gnome druid who then passed away
     * Highly attached to the forest where she was raised
   * Likes to people watch, but not great socially
+  * Only knows broken elvish
+  * her name is an elven child's name, may come up when interacting with other elves

 ### NPCs